xlaserusa/EtherDream-Dissector/README.md

 The EtherDream DAC protocol is documented here: https://ether-dream.com/protocol.html

+DACs broadcast their identity and status on UDP port 7654.
+Controllers connect to the DAC on TCP port 7765.

 **Note:**
 - The version request command ('v') is not currently documented, but is implemented by the EtherDream Diagnostic tool
 - The documentation page currently includes a self-contradictory statement about byte order: multi-byte values are all sent LSB-first